dustinpfister/game-framework-clucker/demos/chicken-cooker-weapons/README.md

 # chicken-cooker-weapons

 This is yet another demo where I am continuing to build on top of what was once the original chicken cooker demo, which at this point I am just maintaining at its current state rather than adding features.
-The idea then is that I have some idea as to what the finished demo is when I first start working on it, and once I get to that point the only changes that should be made are to just make sure that the demo will continue to work with a late version of Clucker.
+The idea then is that I have some idea as to what the finished demo is when I first start working on it, and once I get to that point the only changes that should be made are to just make sure that the demo will continue to work with a late version of Clucker as I continue to work on the framework.
 However each time I start a new demo off of one of these demos, I can add features and this is one of those demos.

 The progression thus far then is: